-We've documented 2 accessibility features for Windbound in the Difficulty and Audio areas to aid enjoyment of the game for different players.
+We've documented 2 accessibility features for Windbound.
+Has features in Difficulty and Audio to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Windbound is an adventure game where you hunt, explore and craft to survive.
 But unlike games like Zelda when you die you start over and the world is endlessly changing for each new adventure.
+It's an exacting challenge that requires you to interpret the world and find your own narrative.

 Content Rating: PEGI 12